+Now entering the twilight of its operational career, the Panavia Tornado is a variable-geometry ('swing-wing') strike aircraft, developed by a consortium involving British, German and Italian manufacturers.
 As with the type's other operators, the Italian Air Force has reduced its Tornado fleet, to which it has given the official designation A-200, in the last few years.
-It has implemented a comprehensive mid-life upgrade on the remaining aircraft, adding new cockpit displays, night vision equipment and avionics software.
-Three operational squadrons now fly the A-200 attack versions, all part of 6° Stormo (Wing) at Ghedi near Brescia, and one the EA-200B (Tornado ECR) specialised in the suppression of enemy air defences, this coming under 50° Stormo at Piacenza.
-Recently, Italian Air Force Tornados were deployed to Kuwait to fly reconnaissance missions as part of efforts to combat Islamic State.
-Like Germany, Italy plans to keep flying the Tornado until 2025.
-Examples will be seen in both the static and flying displays at RIAT 2015, their operating unit still to be confirmed.
+It has implemented a comprehensive mid-life upgrade on the remaining aircraft.
+Three operational squadrons now fly the attack versions, and one the EA-200B (Tornado ECR) specialised in the suppression of enemy air defences.
+Flown at RIAT 2014 will be an example from the Reparto Sperimentale Volo flight test centre.
+Italy is now the only country still providing regular Tornado flying displays.